CLDTio/node-red-contrib-aerogear-notifications/README.md

     [X] investigate packaging and publication to npm [X] investigate how to link to local npm package for development [X] investigate internationalisation
-    [] investigate why the node appears in black (seems to be some issues)
+    [X] investigate why the node appears in black (seems to be some issues) [] investigate how to pass messages to the UI (e.g when node cannot be configured).

 ***On the other side*** I need to prepare something or link to a starter app project for aerogear.